Pollen Allergy supplement for horses

 • Omega-3 fatty acids: These have anti-inflammatory properties that can help manage allergy symptoms.
 Fish oil (KER also on our site) is the best source.

-• Herbal remedies: Consider Pollen-Ex herbal supplement which offers support in managing allergic reactions.
+• Herbal remedies: Pollen-Ex herbal supplement offers support in managing allergic reactions.

 • Seasonal challenges: Managing your horse’s workload and reducing exposure to allergens during peak pollen seasons (spring and early summer) can help.